wardi/wardi.github.io/_pages/flood-fill-mazes.md

 <img src="/images/maze2.png" alt="maze generated with maze2 algorithm">

-Better, but the maze is still quite simple.
+Better, but the maze is still very easy to solve.

 Our algorithm sets every unfilled cell to a wall as long as that wall doesn't cause the maze to be divided.
 So our walls end up very